dmkulazhenko/web-detector/README.md

 - Swagger spec for API on [`localhost:5000/api`](http://localhost:5000/api);

 ##### Note for swagger auth
-If will use swagger to make some requests: you should add `Bearer ` to generated access token.
+If you will use swagger to make some requests: you should add `Bearer ` to generated access token.
 E.g. token = `super-token` -> authorize in swagger using token = `Bearer super-token`.

 -----